kshedden/case_studies/stats504/syllabus.md

 The memos written in this course reflect the type of routine writing done by data analysts in many business and academic settings.
 These are short writing assignments and are intended to document a data analysis -- they are not essays written for general audiences.
-Nearly all of your writing should focus on your analysis and findings.
-You generally should provide one short paragraph motivating the research question, and this motivating paragraph may be somewhat less technical.
-Apart from this brief introduction your writing should exclusively focus on analysis and findings.
+Your writing should focus on a specific question, presenting your analysis and findings that address that question.
+You generally should provide one paragraph motivating the research question, and this motivating paragraph may be somewhat less technical than the remainder of the memo.
+Apart from this
+brief introduction, your writing should exclusively focus on analysis and findings.

 For the writing assignments in this course, you should imagine that